RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Justin Martyr/dialogue-with-trypho.md

 **Justin**: No one in any respect.

-**Old Man**: Therefore these animals will see God], according to your account.
+**Old Man**: Therefore these animals will see God, according to your account.

 **Justin**: No; for their body being of such a nature, is an obstacle to them.

 **Old Man**: If these animals could assume speech, be well assured that they would with greater reason ridicule our body; but let us now dismiss this subject, and let it be conceded to you as you say.
-Tell me, however, this: Does the soul see God] so long as it is in the body, or after it has been removed from it?
+Tell me, however, this: Does the soul see God so long as it is in the body, or after it has been removed from it?

 **Justin**: So long as it is in the form of a man, it is possible for it to attain to this by means of the mind; but especially when it has been set free from the body, and being apart by itself, it gets possession of that which it was wont continually and wholly to love.

-**Old Man**: Does it remember this, then the sight of God], when it is again in the man?
+**Old Man**: Does it remember this, then the sight of God, when it is again in the man?

 **Justin**: It does not appear to me so.

-**Old Man**: What, then, is the advantage to those who have seen God]?
+**Old Man**: What, then, is the advantage to those who have seen God?
 Or what has he who has seen more than he who has not seen, unless he remember this fact, that he has seen?

 **Justin**: I cannot tell.